CaptureClient

 Understanding the Business / Product

-We started our journey by first understanding SonicWall's business goals with regards to CaptureClient.
+I started the journey by first understanding SonicWall's business goals about CaptureClient.

 User Research